chrislevinecentric/Documentation-Starter/src/content/docs/contents/tables.md

 ## When to use something else

 * You only have a small data set.
 * A more detailed amount of information needs to be displayed by default.
 * There is more than one piece of information within a cell.

+## Additional Information

+* Due to limited space in grids or tables, you can use abbreviations (including avg., hrs., or wk.), symbols (% for percent), and other shortened forms that you would not use elsewhere in the UI.
+* Use singular for column heading labels, such as Currency, Company, Organization instead of the plural format.